Julius Mayr: Biography

 Julius Mayr was born in Rotthalmünster (Lower Bavaria) as the fourth child of the district court physician Dr. Karl Mayr.
 His mother died from typhoid fever in 1856 when Mayr was only 14 months old.

 Mayr attended primary school in Rotthalmünster (1861 to 1865), and the Ludwigs-Gymnasium (high school) in Munich from 1869 to 1873.

 In 1873, he began his military service as a one-year volunteer.
-Following that year, he started medical studies at the Ludwig Maximilian University of Munich, completing his education in 1878.
+Following that year, he started medical studies at the Ludwig-Maximilians-Universität München, completing his education in 1878.
 One year later, in 1879, he obtained a PhD, with a dissertation on “Historical Sketches of Erysipelas.“ He continued his medical education at the universities of Vienna, Berlin, Prague and Budapest.
-From 1880 to 1897, he was a general practitioner and ophthalmologist in Rosenheim (Upper Bavaria), a community insurance doctor, a medical officer of the Royal Bavarian Landwehr,a railway doctor,a factory doctor of the match factory Hamberger, and a general practitioner at the Marienbad.
+From 1880 to 1897, he was a general practitioner and ophthalmologist in Rosenheim (Upper Bavaria), a community insurance doctor, a medical officer of the Royal Bavarian Landwehr, a railway doctor, a factory doctor of the match factory Hamberger, and a general practitioner at the Marienbad.
 During this time, he lived in a house located at Innstraße 11 in Rosenheim.

 In October 1880, Mayr married Auguste Hiedl, daughter of a country judge in Passau.
 Together they had two daughters: Helene (surname Weller after her first marriage, and Wohnlich after her second marriage) and Luise (surname Hundt after her marriage).

 From 1887 to 1897 and from 1907 to 1912, Julius Mayr was the Chairman of the Rosenheim branch of the German Alpine Club; which, at that time, was called the "German and Austrian Alpine Club".

 Between 1885 and 1900, he developed friendships with people including Wilhelm Leibl, Johann Sperl, and Max Liebermann.
 Julius Mayr became acquainted with the Steinbeis family (industrial owners of the Wendelstein Rack Railway) and others.
 Between 1890 and 1891, Wilhelm Leibl painted portraits of Julius Mayr as well as of Auguste Mayr.
 The portrait of Julius Mayr is in the Museum Georg Schäfer, Schweinfurt; the portrait of Auguste Mayr has gone missing.